LukasLeppich/LiveAnnotationTool/README.md

 3. Press "Load" to load the annotation file
 4. Enter the timestamp of the recording start into the "Recording started" field
 5. Press "Update times"

-### Create EAF-File for ELAN

-1. Select "Review annotation" on the main view
-2. Select the annotation File
-3. Select the video file of the recording
-4. Specify the EAF output filename
-5. Press "Create EAF-File"

 ### Rename recording files